briansak/clus2022-devwks-2919/README.md

 9. Click on API Events.
 This will list all of the identified API calls and note those calls that differ from the uploaded specs.

-## BONUS: Simulating attacks using a shell script
+## Simulating alerts using a shell script

 **Run the following commands in your terminal IN THE LEARNING LAB ENVIRONMENT**